jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-So it will crashes during execution with a runtime error.
+So it crashes during execution with a runtime error.

-In Reason however, this kind of errors sort of gets closer to a syntax error rather than a runtime error.
+In Reason however, this error sort of becomes a syntax error rather than a runtime error.
 The compiler will catch the mistake and we don't have to run it to see if it breaks.

 :::